PreetBodar/Compliant-Stock-Application/README.md

 ## Overview

-Stock Compliance API is a .NET-based backend application designed to manage users, stocks, and financial data while evaluating stock compliance based on ethical (Shariah-inspired) investment principles.
-The API integrates external financial data providers and applies a set of custom rules to determine whether a stock is compliant (Halal) or non-compliant (Haram).
+Stock Compliance API is a .NET-based backend application designed to manage users, stocks, and financial data while evaluating stock compliance based on ethical investment principles.
+The API integrates external financial data providers and applies a set of custom rules to determine whether a stock is compliant or non-compliant.

 ## Features